Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Introduction

-Recently, deep learning-based video coding has been developed rapidly.
-For the hybrid video coding framework, the deep tools are integrated into every single component \cite{b6}, for example, intra prediction \cite{b7} -\cite{b13}, inter prediction \cite{b14}, \cite{b15}, in-loop filtering \cite{b16} -\cite{b18}, entropy coding \cite{b19}, \cite{b20}, and post-processing \cite{b21}, \cite{b22}.
-For inter prediction, Yan et al. \cite{b14} proposed a fractional-pixel reference generation convolutional neural network (CNN) for both uni-directional and bi-directional motion compensation.
-To improve the bi-prediction performance, Zhao et al. \cite{b15} designed an enhanced bi-prediction scheme based on the CNN to generate predicted blocks in a non-linear fashion to improve the coding performance.
-For in-loop filtering, neural networks either act as additional tools to improve the performance of filtering \cite{b16}, \cite{b17}, or substitute the deblocking filter and the sample adaptive offset \cite{b18}.
-Deep networks could also be adopted as entropy coding tools to estimate the probabilities of predefined syntax elements, for example quantized coefficient \cite{b19} and transform index\cite{b20}.
-On the decoder side, deep learning-based post-processing tools are applied to improve reconstruction quality \cite{b21}, \cite{b22}.
+Recently, neural network-based video coding has been developed rapidly.
+For the hybrid video coding framework, deep tools are integrated into every single component \cite{b6}, for example, intra prediction \cite{b7} -\cite{PSRNN}, inter prediction \cite{b14}, \cite{b15}, in-loop filtering \cite{b16} -\cite{b18}, entropy coding \cite{b19}, \cite{b20}, and post-processing \cite{b21}, \cite{b22}.
+For inter prediction, Yan \textit{et al.} \cite{b14} proposed a fractional-pixel reference generation convolutional neural network (CNN) for both uni-directional and bi-directional motion compensation.
+To improve the bi-prediction performance, Zhao \textit{et al.} \cite{b15} designed an enhanced bi-prediction scheme based on CNN to generate predicted blocks in a non-linear fashion to improve the coding performance.
+For in-loop filtering, neural networks either act as additional tools to improve the performance of filtering \cite{b16}, \cite{b17}, or replace the deblocking filter and the sample adaptive offset \cite{b18}.
+Neural networks could also be adopted as entropy coding tools to estimate the probabilities of predefined syntax elements, e.g., the quantized coefficient \cite{b19} and the transform index\cite{b20}.
+On the decoder side, neural network-based post-processing tools are applied to improve reconstruction quality \cite{b21}, \cite{b22}.

-In the existing deep learning-based intra predictions, the networks either directly produce prediction pixels \cite{b7}, \cite{b8}, \cite{b11} -\cite{b13} or enhance the prediction quality \cite{b9}, \cite{b10} using available reference samples.
-In \cite{b9} and \cite{b10}, the well-trained CNNs are added after the intra prediction module to refine the prediction output.
-In \cite{b7}, different classes of block-context pairs defined by a known context-block relationship are used to train different neural networks.
-In \cite{b11}- \cite{b13}, more network modes (up to 35) are designed for blocks of different sizes, and the architectures of networks are further simplified.
+In the existing neural network-based intra predictions, the networks either directly generate the prediction pixels \cite{b7}, \cite{b11} - \cite{PSRNN} or enhance the prediction quality \cite{b9}, \cite{b10} using available reference samples.
+In \cite{b7}, block-context pairs are separated into two clusters according to a directional context-block relationship to train two neural networks individually.
+In \cite{TMM}, multiple network modes are trained and each corresponds to a certain range of direction prediction modes.
+In \cite{b11} - \cite{b13}, more network modes (up to 35) are designed for blocks of different sizes, and the network architecture is further simplified.
+In \cite{b9} and \cite{b10}, the well-trained CNNs are added after the intra prediction module to refine the prediction.